-The key learning goal of the EL Syllabus 2020 at the primary level is for students to build a strong foundation in English and apply their knowledge, skills and strategies in order to use the language to good effect and to demonstrate learning and mastery.
-EL Syllabus 2020 continues to underscore the teaching of internationally acceptable English (standard English) as a common standard for every student in the classroom.
+The key learning goal at the secondary level is for students to build upon their foundation in English from primary school, and consolidate and apply their knowledge, skills and strategies in all areas of language learning.
+In order to use the language to good effect and to demonstrate learning and mastery, EL Syllabus 2020 continues to underscore the teaching of internationally acceptable English (standard English) as a common standard for every student in the classroom.